 Connie Lippert’s Biography

-Connie’s wedge weave tapestries have been in major national exhibitions including Craft National and Crafts National in Pennsylvania, Celebration of American Crafts, USA Craft Today and Craft USA in Connecticut, Fiber Directions in Kansas, Fiber Celebrated and Fiber Celebration in Colorado, 27th Annual Contemporary Crafts in Arizona, Contemporary American Rug Makers at the Ohio Craft Museum and Materials Hard and Soft in Texas as well as others.
+Connie’s work has been exhibited in 28 states and been accepted into over 150 juried exhibitions including Craft National and Crafts National in Pennsylvania, Celebration of American Crafts, USA Craft Today, Craft USA in Connecticut, Fiber Directions in Kansas, Fiber Celebrated, Fiber Celebration and Art from the Loom in Colorado, Annual Contemporary Crafts in Arizona, Contemporary American Rug Makers at the Ohio Craft Museum and Materials Hard and Soft in Texas as well as others.
 She has received 2 artist grants from the South Carolina Arts Commission.
-Her work is represented in museum, corporate, academic and private collections and has been published in Fiberarts Design Book 7, Line in Tapestry by Kathe Todd-Hooker, Fiberarts magazine, Handwoven magazine and in Shuttle, Spindle, and Dyepot (the magazine of the Handweavers Guild of America).
+Her work is represented in museum, corporate, academic and private collections and has been published in Surface Design Journal, Fiberarts Design Book 7, Line in Tapestry by Kathe Todd-Hooker, Fiberarts magazine, Handwoven magazine and in Shuttle, Spindle, and Dyepot (the magazine of the Handweavers Guild of America).

 She has taught wedge weave workshops and given seminars in California, New York, Michigan, Colorado, New Mexico, Georgia, Florida, New Jersey, South Carolina and Wisconsin.